 Tuesday, July 8, Sister Kimball invited the Nashua church to spend the day at her home, as has been her custom.
-We had two services. between which the sisters brought out refreshments.
+We had two services, between which the sisters brought out refreshments.
 Every one seemed to enjoy the change, and to be glad of the privilege of a day of recreation.

-The circumstances, surroundings, and the thoughts expressed, impressed all with the importance of making an application of the objectlessons before us, and of the wonderful light shining upon our pathway concerning the fourth commandment.
-Truly, it was good to be R. C. ANDREWS. there.
+The circumstances, surroundings, and the thoughts expressed, impressed all with the importance of making an application of the object-lessons before us, and of the wonderful light shining upon our pathway concerning the fourth commandment.
+Truly, it was good to be there.

+R. C. Andrews.